DSI-Tecnocampus/assignment3-microservices/README.md

 defined how to run them in a docker container each.

-The root project (MicrosSimple) also has a file called docker-compose.yml that is used to run the above mentioned containers and also creats an additional one with the mysql database.
+The root project (MicrosSimple) also has a file called docker-compose.yml that is used to run the above mentioned containers and also creates an additional one with the mysql database.

-We'll got through these files in more detail below
+We'll go through these files in more detail below

 ## The Microservices (or what you need to do)
 We will have four microservices.
 One to manage **products**, another no manage product **reviews**, and a third one to manage